microsoft/TypeScript-Handbook/pages/tutorials/ASP.NET Core.md

 ### Write an HTML page

-Right click on the `wwwroot` folder (if you don't see the folder try building the project) and add a New Item named `index.html` inside .
+Right click on the `wwwroot` folder (if you don't see the folder try building the project) and add a New Item named `index.html` inside.
 Use the following code for `index.html `

 ```
 <!DOCTYPE html>